BJP leader criticises Punjab CM over meeting with UK MP Dhesi | Politics

 BJP leader and former Army chief J J Singh on Sunday lashed out at Punjab Chief Minister Bhagwant Mann over his meeting with UK MP Tanmanjeet Singh Dhesi and said the AAP should clarify if it endorses the ''pro-separatist and anti-India'' views of the British lawmaker.

-Dhesi, a Labour Party MP, met Mann along with AAP Rajya Sabha member Raghav Chadha last week and reportedly raised several issues, including blacklisting of several Sikhs.
+Dhesi, a Labour Party MP, met Mann along with AAP Rajya Sabha member Raghav Chadha last week.

 Dhesi had criticised the Indian government's revocation of the special status of Jammu and Kashmir.